steveharoz/open-access-vis/.github/README.md

 ## Thumbnails

-* The image should be 400 x 300 pixels.
+* The image must be exactly 400 x 300 pixels.
 * Try to find a figure that is explanatory rather than just eye candy.
 * The filename is the first non-article word in the title + `"_"` + first name of first author + `".png"` (all lower case).
 For example, "A Nifty Vis System" by Jane Smith and John Smith would become `nifty_jane.png`